the-kbA-team/SerialPort/README.md

 Class to connect to serial ports using TCP connections.

+**ATTENTION: This is work in progress!
+Don't use this code, until this message disappears.**

 Use [pySerial](https://pyserial.readthedocs.io/en/latest/examples.html) to map serial devices to TCP ports.

 [license-mit]: https://img.shields.io/badge/license-MIT-blue.svg